Depending on your interests and resources, there are lots of ways you can support our work!

 The ultimate goal of anyone engaged in anti-violence work is to eventually makes themselves unnecessary.
 However, long-term and systemic change comes from collective work, investment, and implementation.
 The best way to support us is to put community-oriented solutions and accountability into play within your own networks!

-- Hold community members, especially leaders, accountable for their actions and how they respond to incidents of harm in the community
+- Hold community members, even beloved or popular leaders and elders, accountable for their actions and how they respond to incidents of harm in the community

 - Share our name, downloadables, and Facebook page with others (when it’s safe to do so)!